socadk/design-practice-repository/activities/DPR-SMART-NFR-Elicitation.md

 ### Context
 *Non-Functional Requirements (NFRs)*, including *Quality Attribute (QAs)*, describe *how* a system provides its functionality, not what it does (which is the purpose of functional requirements specifications such as [user stories](../artifact-templates/DPR-UserStory.md) or [use cases](../artifact-templates/DPR-UseCase.md)).
 Examples of key QAs are reliability, usability, efficiency (e.g., performance, scalability), maintainability, and portability according to [ISO/IEC standard 9126](https://en.wikipedia.org/wiki/ISO/IEC_9126).
 ISO 9126, now superseded by a newer standard, also lists functionality as a quality category.

-Note that while common, the term and acronym NFR are not received well by some thought leaders and practitioners; they prefer terms such as "extra-functional".
-Not all non- or extra-functional requirements qualify as quality attributes, as there are organizational and educational constraints as well; hence, an extra term is needed.
+Note that while common, the term "non-functional" and the acronym "NFR" are not received well by some thought leaders; they prefer terms such as ["extra-functional"](https://ozimmer.ch/practices/2020/11/19/ExtraExtraReadAllboutIt.html).
+Not all non- or extra-functional requirements qualify as quality attributes, as there are organizational and educational constraints as well; hence, an additional  term is needed.
 We decided for NFR here, weighting popularity higher than accuracy (to express our decision in terms of desired qualities).

 ### Goal and Purpose (When to Use and When not to Use)